OURadar/SimRadar/README.md

 The SimRadar app for Mac OS X
 -----------------------------

 A dedicated project SimRadar, which is a Mac OS X implemtation of visualization and graphical user interface, is included.
-It demonstrates how to wrap the framework in Objective C.
+It demonstrates how to wrap the framework in Objective C. Boonleng is here.